HibaFatima999/10pearls/Selenium Assignment/README.md

 ## NOTE TO READ BEFORE RUNNING THE PROJECT
-All project folders and files eg. venv/ , .pytest_cache/ etc. are not uploaded on github because it contains further folders and files in it like site packages that are large in number and causing difficulty while uploading.
+*All project folders and files eg. venv/ , .pytest_cache/ etc. are not uploaded on github because it contains further folders and files in it like site packages that are large in number and causing difficulty while uploading.
-So before running the project some dependencies/site-packages needs to be regeneraed or installed explicitely to align it with the given project.
+*So before running the project some dependencies/site-packages needs to be regeneraed or installed explicitely to align it with the given project and virtual environment needs to be created first by using venv\Scripts\Activate.ps1
+*Then run it using pytest -v

-This test relies on HTML structure, CSS selectors, and element attributes from the Daraz website.
+*This test relies on HTML structure, CSS selectors, and element attributes from the Daraz website.
 If Daraz updates its:

 HTML element structure

 Class names or IDs

 XPaths or CSS selectors

 Page flow or navigation

 then the locators in our POM classes may break, causing:

--Element not found errors (NoSuchElementException) -Failing steps in filtering, price setting, or product opening -Incorrect product counts or failure to detect free shipping
+-Element not found errors (NoSuchElementException)

+-Failing steps in filtering, price setting, or product opening

+-Incorrect product counts or failure to detect free shipping

 Solution if this happens:

 -Reinspect the Daraz page using browser DevTools (F12).

 -Update the element locators in: home_page.py search_results_page.py product_page.py

 Keep locators as flexible as possible (avoid overly strict XPaths that may break easily).

 ## Prepared by: